aleprodigy/call-generator/README.md

 Place the phones, and they will automatically be sequenced

-By clicking on "Gerar" the attempts will be inserted in the field on the right.
+By clicking on ``Gerar`` the attempts will be inserted in the field on the right.

 **is not finished yet**